How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 Say you’re a marketer, but you only read marketing blogs.
 You’re missing out.

-Why not delve into psychology, technology, or heck, even something like cooking?
 Bring flavors from different worlds into your niche.
-It’s like a chef incorporating spices from diverse cuisines to create a masterpiece.
+It’s like a chef incorporating spices from diverse cuisines to create something different.
+That’s how you find novel ideas.

 Consume content that your competitors won’t.

-Using content cheat codes
+Use content cheat codes

 Human psychology doesn’t evolve much.